I have to remember a lot.

 Tax law, financial planning rules/products, Rich Habits research …

-When I am interviewed by the media or preparing for a speaking engagement, I go through a process that enables me to recall the research data, studies, brain science and habit science that I want to share with my audience.
+When I am interviewed by the media or preparing for a speaking engagement, I go through a process that enables me to recall everything I need to cover.

 What is that process?

 I maintain something called a Fact Binder.
 It’s a six-inch binder filled with notes and supporting documentation, broken down by the following categories:

 - Successful People

 - Brain Science

 For each category above, I create something I call a Cheat Sheet.